skai111/db48x/help/db48x.md

 Display the first level of the stack using the entire screen, with a possible scroll using the 4, 8, 6 and 2 keys if the object is larger than fits on screen.
 This makes it possible to comfortably examine very large objects, like `300!`, a large program or a complicated equation.
+Arrow keys can also be used for horizonal or vertical scrolling.

 The maximum size of the graphic object is defined by the [MaximumShowWidth](#maximumshowwidth) and